Reuben Caluza

-Reuben Tholakele Caluza (14 November 1895 – 5 March 1969) was a Zulu composer, educator, and significant figure in the development of African choral music and black popular music in South Africa.
-Known for blending traditional Zulu music with Western harmonic techniques like syncopation, his work modernized African music during the early 20th century.
+Reuben Tholakele Caluza (14 November 1895 – 5 March 1969) was a Zulu composer, educator, of African choral music and Black popular music in South Africa.
+Caluza was known for blending traditional Zulu music with Western harmonic techniques like syncopation, his work modernized African music during the early 20th century.
 Caluza also played a central role in African musical theatre, using his choir performances to address social issues.
 His introduction of the syncopated marabi style to Zulu music left a lasting influence on South African music.
-His contributions to South African music are increasingly recognized, particularly as his legacy has been revisited in recent studies.
-A sound clip of one of Caluza's recordings can be accessed here.